swastika0015/earlyai-docs/setup-and-configuration-guide.md

 # Setup and Configuration Guide

 This Visual Studio Code extension is designed to automatically generate unit tests for TypeScript projects using Jest.
 Below is a guide to help you install, configure, and utilize the extension effectively.

 ## 1. Prerequisites
+For an easy initial setup we recommend you go through our [getting started guide](https://www.startearly.ai/elements/getting-started) first.

 Before installing the extension, ensure you have the following prerequisites installed:
 * [VSCode](https://code.visualstudio.com/download) (Version 1.88 and later)
 * NodeJS